Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

-Consequently, the value of the adaptive formulation depends on how much $\delta^+(t^*)$ differs from the maximum demand value, $\delta^*$.
+} Consequently, the value of the adaptive formulation depends on how much $\delta^+(t^*)$ differs from the maximum demand value, $\delta^*$.
 Similarly, the value of the multi-stage stochastic program against the adaptive two-stage approach depends on the difference between $\delta^+(t^*)$ and the maximum average demand, $\bar \delta$.
 These results highlight the importance of the variability of the demand on the values of the stochastic programs.
-If there is not much variability in the demand across scenarios, then the three approaches result in similar solutions as the bounds in \eqref{eq:VATSBounds} go to zero.
-As variability of the scenarios increases, the corresponding bounds might change accordingly.
+If there is not much variability in the demand across scenarios, then the three approaches result in similar solutions as the {values of the expressions} in \eqref{eq:VATSBounds} go to zero.
+As variability of the scenarios increases, the corresponding {values might increase} accordingly.

 Furthermore, the bounds \eqref{eq:VATSBounds} demonstrate that the values of the adaptive approach might be highly dependent to the selection of $t^*$ value.
 In particular, best performance gains for the adaptive approach, compared to two-stage and multi-stage cases, can be obtained when $\delta^+(t^*)$ is minimized.
 By this way, we obtain the solution of the adaptive program which gives the least loss compared to the multi-stage stochastic programs, and the most gain compared to the two-stage stochastic programs, with respect to the proposed bounds.
 Let us denote the best revision point in terms of the demand bounds as $t^{DB} := \argmin_{2 \leq t \leq T} \delta^+(t)$.